2014 Copa Libertadores first stage

 The first stage of the 2014 Copa Libertadores de América was played from January 28 to February 6, 2014.
 A total of 12 teams competed in the first stage.
+The six winners advanced to the second stage to join the 26 other teams.

 Draw

 The draw of the tournament was held on December 12, 2013, 21:00 UTC−3, at the CONMEBOL Convention Centre in Luque, Paraguay.

 For the first stage, the 12 teams were drawn into six ties containing a team from Pot 1 and a team from Pot 2, with the former hosting the second leg.
 The seeding of each team was determined by which associations reached the furthest stage in the previous Copa Libertadores.

 Seeding

 The following were the seeding of the 12 teams entered into the first stage draw: